smalboeuf/tweeter/README.md

 - This app allows for you to create tweets which is then fetched and loaded on to the page automatically.

-- There is a smooth scroller icon that appears in the bottom left to bring you back to the top easily.
+- There is a smooth scroller icon that appears in the bottom right to bring you back to the top easily.
 - This project was made with a mobile first responsive design.